Monroe in Benton County, Oregon — The American West (Northwest)

 Location.
 44° 18.933′ N, 123° 17.844′ W. Marker is in Monroe, Oregon, in Benton County.
 Marker is at the intersection of Pacific Hwy (U.S. 99) and Main Street, on the right when traveling south on Pacific Hwy.
 Touch for map.
 Marker is in this post office area: Monroe OR 97456, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 The Belknap Settlement (approx. 0.2 miles away); Wilhelm Mill Water Wheel (approx. ¼ mile away); Ebenezer Schoolhouse (approx. 3.2 miles away); a different marker also named Applegate Trail (approx. 4.3 miles away); “The Struggle Has Ended” (approx. 7.1 miles away); Lee House (approx. 8.1 miles away); Junction City — A Brief History (approx. 8.1 miles away); Locomotive 418 (approx. 8.2 miles away).
 Touch for a list and map of all markers in Monroe.

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 70 times since then.
+It was originally submitted on April 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 111 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on April 26, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.